mstksg/inCode/copy/entries/invent-matrices.md

 In that notation, it kinda looks like the associativity of multiplication, doesn't it?
 Don't be fooled!  $\hat{A} \hat{B}$, matrix-matrix multiplication, is a completely different type of operation than $\hat{B}\mathbf{v}$.
-One is the *symbolic manipulation* of an encoding of a linear transformation, and the other is an *application* of an encoding of a linear transformation on encoding of a vector.
+One is the symbolic manipulation on *two encodings* of of a linear transformation, and the other is an *application* of an encoding of a linear transformation on encoding of a vector.

 If you're familiar with Haskell idioms, matrix-matrix multiplication is like `.` (function composition), and matrix-vector multiplication is like `$`, or